Viol: Construction

 The earliest viols had flat, glued-down bridges just like their plucked counterpart vihuelas.
 Soon after, however, viols adopted the wider and high-arched bridge that facilitated the bowing of single strings.
 The earliest of viols would also have had the ends of their fretboards flat on the deck, level with or resting upon the top or soundboard.
 Once the end of their fretboards was elevated above the top of the instrument's face, the entire top could vibrate freely.
 Early viols did not have sound posts, either (again reflecting their plucked vihuela siblings).
 This reduced damping again meant that their tops could vibrate more freely, contributing to the characteristic "humming" sound of viols; yet the absence of a sound post also resulted in a quieter and softer voice overall.

 It is commonly believed that C-holes (a type and shape of pierced sound port visible on the top face or belly of string instruments) are a definitive feature of viols, a feature used to distinguish viols from instruments in the violin family, which typically had F-shaped holes.
 This generality, however, renders an incomplete picture.
 The earliest viols had either large, open, round, sound holes (or even round pierced rosettes like those found on lutes and vihuelas), or they had some kind of C-holes.
 Viols sometimes had as many as four small C-holes—one placed in each corner of the bouts—but more commonly, they had two.
 The two C-holes might be placed in the upper bouts, centrally, or in the lower bouts.
 In the formative years, C-holes were most often placed facing each other or turned inwards.

 In addition to round or C-holes, however, and as early as the first quarter of the 16th century, some viols adopted S-shaped holes, again facing inward.
 By the mid-16th century, S-holes morphed into the classic F-shaped holes, which were then used by viols and members of the violin family alike.
 By the mid-to late 16th century, the viol's C-holes facing direction were reversed, becoming outward-facing.
 That configuration then became a standard feature of what we today call the “classic” 17th-century pattern.
 Yet another style of sound holes found on some viols was a pair of flame-shaped Arabesques placed left and right.
 The lute- and vihuela-like round or oval ports or rosettes became a standard feature of German and Austrian viols and were retained to the very end.
-That feature was unique to viols and reminded one always of the viol's more ancient plucked vihuela roots, the "cuteness" of viols.
+That feature was unique to viols and served as a reminder of the viol's more ancient plucked vihuela roots, the "luteness" of viols.